staffin-7/EBook-Management/EBookManagement/README.md

-# spark-lms
-Library Management System developed in Spring Boot.
+Ebook Management System developed in Spring Boot.

 #### What does it offer?